 South America is the world’s fourth largest continent covering some 6.8 million square miles and spanning some of the world’s most diverse geographies.
 It covers the high mountain volcanoes of the Andes and low deserts.
 It includes the deep, lush jungles of the Amazon and the barren landscapes of Patagonia.
 And then there’s the salt plains of Bolivia and the wine regions of Chile and Argentina.
 And then there’s the famed beaches of Brazil and Uruguay.

 Politically, South America suffered throughout the 20th century with wars and political strife.
 Those days are long over.
-Other than Brazil which speaks Spanish, it is a region that speaks a single, unified language: Spanish.
+Other than Brazil which speaks Portuguese, it is a region that speaks a single, unified language: Spanish.
 This makes travel very easy.
 South America some of the best food on the planet.
 On our travels, we’ve fallen in love with both Peru and Ecuador.
 But this is a big continent and there’s a lot of places to explore.
 Here are some of our favorite articles.

 Every day, you open the news and see more stories about the strange disease called Zika.
 But what should travelers do to protect themselves?
 Here’s a Zika travel information resource with everything that’s known and how you can protect yourself from Zika.

 The Galapagos Islands are the trip of a lifetime for many travelers.
 Most travelers to the islands will opt for a cruise to see many of the more remote areas.
 However, not all Galapagos cruise tours are the same and which boat you select will have a significant impact on your experience.
 Here’s how to

 For many travelers, visiting the Galapagos Islands is a dream come true.
 While islands themselves are individually beautiful, it is really the animals of the Galapagos that steal the show.